 There are plenty of posts that discuss the benefits of specializing in either front-end or back-end development.
-I generally enjoy these types of articles, because they offer the chance to see the world from another developer’s eyes.
-However, some of these articles are unfairly antagonistic to Full-Stack developers, and I think the hyperbole is harmful.[Read more…]
+I generally enjoy the types of articles that offer me the chance to see the world from another developer’s eyes.
+However, some of these articles are particularly antagonistic to Full-Stack developers, and I worry that the hyperbole is harmful.[Read more…]

 I recently published a website that was built with technologies I was unfamiliar with.
 I accomplished my goals for the side-project and I learned a lot about those new techs.
 Yay!